Authentication Setup

 # Test DNS resolution

-nslookup api.logflux.io
+nslookup api.inspect.eu.logflux.io

 Security Best Practices